pfsense/docs/source/routing/gateway-settings.rst

 Gateway Settings
 ================

-A gateway is a system through which pfSense can reach the Internet or another network, so if multiple WANs are in use, or multiple paths to the Internet via different gateways, the associated gateways must be defined.
-Gateways must also be defined for networks reachable via :doc:`Static Routes </routing/static-routes>`.
+A gateway is a system through which pfSense® software can reach the Internet or another network, so if multiple WANs are in use, or multiple paths to the Internet via different gateways, the associated gateways must be defined.
+Gateways must also be defined for networks reachable via
+:doc:`Static Routes </routing/static-routes>`.

 Gateways are located at **System > Routing**, on the **Gateways** tab,